confidencewoman/site/prologue-2-mayke.md

 “What?”

 “Overhead power distribution cables.
 Fuseboxes are up on the roofs of each individual building.
-Don't worry,” she said.
+Don’t worry,” she said.
 “I’m good with heights.”

 Mayke climbed 42’s roof cable to the top of a pylon nearby.
 From there, Amaranth watched her shimmy hand over hand, upside-down, legs looped around the overhead power wire, to a similar pylon near 44, then slide down it and land noiselessly on the reagent shed’s roof.
 A dozen cleaners down at ground level, inside and outside the shed, and not a one looked up from mopping or blotting.
 Amaranth shook her head in amusement. _Full of hidden talents, this one._